 - Mining registries and databases for original research studies

-The orthopedic trauma fellow is expected to spend his/her time in research one day per week and the other days split between the operating room and clinics.
-Call will be, on average, one weekday per week and every 5th weekend.
-The fellow will be on call with an orthopedic trauma attending.
-Each fellow will have four weeks of vacation.
+The orthopedic trauma fellow is expected to spend his/her time in research 4 days per week and the other day split between the operating room and clinics.

 Didactic conferences take place at the University of Colorado Wednesday mornings from 7-9 a.m.
 The fellow is expected to participate in grand rounds, the trauma core resident curriculum, the summer anatomy course and mortality and morbidity conference.
 Fellow assignments will be made by the Trauma fellowship director.

 The orthopedic trauma fellow must complete at least one publishable research project.
 Fellow will have the support of a full-time MD, PhD and research assistants.
 Further research; as well as, grant writing is encouraged and will be supported.